Building castles and houses are without a doubt one of the favorite activities of children

 5. Table blanket fort

 A table blanket fort can be your child’s special corner.
-They can play games like hide and seek, board games, have tea parties, or sit for a story session with you in this fort.
+They can participate in indoor and outdoor games and activities for kids.
+For example, hide and seek and board games, have tea parties, or sit for a story session with you in this fort.
 It is a simple fort and can be built easily and quickly.

 You will need: